-The third category of employment relationship is a hybrid of the first two categories, and applies to employees of statutory authorities, such as those under a statutory body corporate or a local council.
+The third category of employment relationship is a hybrid of the first two categories and applies to employees of statutory authorities, such as those under a statutory body corporate or a local council.
 They are not employees as provided in the definition of public service under Article 132 of the Federal Constitution and as such cannot be regarded as public servants under the Constitution.
 They are not regarded as private sector employees either, as they are employed by statutory bodies or authorities and perform 'public' functions.
-See Section III.i, which highlights the rights of such an employee in applying for certiorari to challenge a dismissal from employment.2
+Nevertheless, this type of employee has the right to apply for certiorari to challenge a dismissal from employment.2

 Jurisdiction to determine employment disputes